-I’m a doctoral student in the School of Information at Florida State University.
+I’m an Assistant Professor in the School of Library and Information Studies at The University of Alabama.
 My research is at the intersection of Online Communities, Knowledge Curation, and Social Computing.
 My overall research aim is to integrate social science theories, quantitative and qualitative empirical methods, and computational techniques to understand and design socio-technical systems.
 I also pursue a related research agenda in information quality assessment, cross-language information retrieval, and health information seeking.

 Advised by Dr.Besiki Stvilia, my dissertation research combines theories, models, and frameworks from the fields of computer-supported cooperative work, human–computer interaction, social psychology, and organizational studies to understand technically and socially situated community practices in successful and unsuccessful online peer production communities.
 I use several analytic techniques to examine the community development activities and strategies and user interaction patterns of two Q&A communities from Stack Exchange Network, which produced contrasting results in the same context.